-Electricity is provided by PSE&G. The average electric cost (combined for commodity, transmission, and distribution for the past 12 months is \$0.136/kWh, which is the blended rate used throughout the analyses in this report.
-The monthly electricity consumption and peak demand are represented graphically in the chart below.
+Electricity is provided by PSE&G. The average electric cost (combined for commodity, transmission and distribution) for the past 12 months is \$0.152/kWh, which is the blended rate used throughout the analyses in this report.
+The monthly electricity consumption and peak demand is represented graphically in the chart below.